Maximilian I, Holy Roman Emperor: Appearance and personality

 Certain English sources describe him as a ruler who habitually failed to keep his words.
 According to Wiesflecker, people could often depend on his promises more than those of most princes of his days, although he was no stranger to the "clausola francese" and also tended to use a wide variety of statements to cover his true intentions, which unjustly earned him the reputation of being fickle.
 Hollegger concurs that Maximilian's court officials, except Eitelfriedrich von Zollern and Wolfgang von Fürstenberg, did expect gifts and money for tips and help, and the emperor usually defended his counselors and servants even if he acted against the more blatant displays of material greed.
-Maximilian though was not a man who could be controlled or influenced easily by his officials.
+Maximilian, though, was not a man who could be controlled or influenced easily by his officials.
 Hollegger also opines that while many of his political and artistic schemes leaned towards megalomania, there was a sober realist who believed in progression and relied on modern modes of management underneath.
-Personally, "frequently described as humane, gentle, and friendly, he reacted with anger, violence, and vengefulness when he felt his rights had been injured or his honor threatened, both of which he valued greatly."
-The price for his warlike ruling style and his ambition for a globalized monarchy (that ultimately achieved considerable successes) was a continuous succession of war, that earned him the sobriquet "Heart of steel" (Coeur d'acier).
+Personally, "frequently described as humane, gentle, and friendly, he reacted with anger, violence, and vengefulness when he felt his rights had been injured or his honour threatened, both of which he valued greatly".
+The price for his warlike ruling style and his ambition for a globalised monarchy (that ultimately achieved considerable successes) was a continuous succession of war, which earned him the sobriquet "Heart of steel" (Coeur d'acier).